martinm43/stroman/README.md

 TBD soon, RQ INT means requires internet, a lot of these are just raw ideas:

+* Instead of using temp csvs, use the database.
+This might allow use to use C++ or other faster languages.
-* Consider why the big simulation is so slow
+* Consider why the big simulation is so slow.
 * Create a table and output file for the big simulation.
-* Update pitching data (starting with pitcher names) in table
+* Update pitching data (starting with pitcher names) in table.
-* Add in a random quote at the end of the log file when complete
+* Add in a random quote at the end of the log file when complete.
-* Playoff predictions and the like should start no earlier than 20%, no later than 25% into season
+* Playoff predictions and the like should start no earlier than 20%, no later than 25% into season.
-* GUI for updating missed/postphoned games, could be as easy as an Excel sheet/python script combination
+* GUI for updating missed/postphoned games, could be as easy as an Excel sheet/python script combination.

 Filelist: